Stephen-Seo/seodisparate.com_comments_backend/README.txt

 "admin" can also be specified multiple times, and should be set to the "github login" of users to be admins.
 Admins can delete anyone's comment.

+"x_real_ip_enabled" can be set to "true" in the config.
+This will cause the comment system to expect api usage with "x-real-ip" header set to the client's ip address (useful such as nginx acting as a reverse proxy for the comments system).
+This increases security of the "temporary comments login" such that only those with a matching id originating with the same ip address can continue to use the comment system without authenticating to Github for each request.

+"login_timeout" is set to a positive integer in the config and is the number of minutes for a "temporary login" to persist.
+It defaults to 60 minutes.

 ================================================================================